 Just over the border on the mainland, a whole host of weekend adventures await.
 Ranging from rural to city breaks, there really is something for everyone.
-Here are our five favorite options of where you could go for your next Chinese weekend away.
+Here are our five favorite options of where you could go for your next Chinese weekend getaway.

 (See featured image)